 Most anglers choose to net their muskies; a quality “muskie-appropriate” net will enable fish to be landed faster while also allowing the fish to stay in the water during de-hooking.
 A muskie, as with all fish, isn’t able to breathe out of the water; keeping them in the water as much as possible greatly reduces the stress the catch and release process will have on them.
 A good analogy might be imagining yourself running a quarter-mile, and while you’re gasping for breath, being placed underwater and be unable to breathe!
 Keeping the muskies head under water as much as possible while de-hooking is key to maximizing their survival.
 Coupled with this consideration is understanding that overplaying a muskie may exhaust it to the point where it cannot successfully recover.
 Effects such as lactic acidosis (a buildup of lactic acid that can cause abnormal heart rhythms) and hypoxemia (abnormally low blood oxygen level, especially occurring during the hottest summer weather) can lead to delayed mortality, even though the fish swam away apparently OK when you released it.
 Please don’t play the fish to complete exhaustion.
 Get it into the net quickly, where it can start to recover.

-Beckman, Frabill and Stowmaster all build good “fish friendly” nets capable of handling the largest muskies.
+Beckman, RS Nets, Frabill and Stowmaster all build good “fish friendly” nets capable of handling the largest muskies.
 These companies have engineered these nets with wide hoops and deep bags that allow the net to act as a holding pen, allowing the fish to remain in the water and not be cramped.
 This enables the angler to perform de-hooking while the muskie recovers at boat side in the water.
 Any muskie-appropriate net will have a knot less, coated bag that reduces slime removal, and a smaller mesh that greatly reduces the chance of damaged fins.

 The surgical forceps or 6″ needle-nose pliers commonly used to de-hook many other species aren’t going to suffice.